hawesie/python-canvas-api/README.md

 ...
 ```

-In this case the submissions and attachments are downloaded to the database, then the attachments are read back out and
+In this case the submissions and attachments are downloaded to the database, then the attachments are read back out and written to disk under the (configurable) output directory.

+## Marking Attachments

+There are a number of different ways of marking attachments.
+The script file `unzip_and_compile_java.py` shows how to extract Java files from a zip file and then compile them.
+Running them afterwards is also possible.

+# Marking Outside of Python

+If you want to mark a submission outside of the Python framework, you can simply write marks to the database and upload them later.
+The script `upload_marks.py` takes the output of previous marking runs, both by the Python scripts (looking for the `marks` key in the submission document) and by external scripts (looking for `auto_comments` and `auto_mark` in the submission document) and uploads the joint result to Canvas.
+You probably have different requirements for storage, presentation etc., but you can use this for a guide.